LACMIP/emu/docs/_tag/quick-start.md

 ---
+excerpt: This reading set is designed for students, volunteers, and staff who need a quick overview of what EMu is and how we use it at LACMIP.
 ---
-This reading set is designed for students, volunteers, and staff who need a quick overview of what EMu is and how we use it at LACMIP.